f1redf0x/exvirion-web/content/posts/making_friends_w_bash.md

 +++
-title = 'How to Make friends with Bash!' date = 2025-01-05T19:13:14-07:00 draft = true tags = ["scripting", "lynx"] categories = ["Social"]
+title = 'How to Make friends with Bash!' date = 2025-01-05T19:13:14-07:00 draft = false tags = ["scripting", "lynx"] categories = ["Social"]
 +++

 This'll be a short one, but I recently moved to a new city and it's always difficult to meet new people if you aren't part of some large organization or religion.
 One way to get familiar with new people is to use `https://meetup.com`.
 The issue I was facing is that the city I'm a part of is huge and there are a ton of groups.
 Trying to login to each group individually would take like 20 minutes if I just wanted to see what they were up to.
-So here's a little script that will give us all of the group urls, event names, and times so that I can see if any of them interest me this week.
+So here's a little script that I made with chatGPT and some unix philosophy magic that will give us all of the group urls, event names, and times so that I can see if any of them interest me this week.

 Here's the script: